noyagasi/Selenium/README.md

-# Selenium
-Selenium automation test using Java for Google Translate
+# Selenium automation test using Java for Google Translate

 How to use it: